A 501(c)(3) advancing community centered climate resilience, responsible environmental stewardship and the revitalization of neglected urban spaces.

 Brought to the World by

-Michelle Matthews · mfa
+Michelle Matthews · MFA · PhD Student

 Ms. Matthews’ background spans arts, advocacy, and design, with senior leadership roles at the Sundance Institute, the ACLU, and the Museum of Contemporary Art.
-She combines a keen eye for strategy with operational rigor, delivering measurable impact through cross-sector collaboration, marketing innovation, and strong team leadership.
+She combines a keen eye for strategy with operational rigor, delivering measurable impact through cross-sector collaboration, marketing innovation, and strong leadership.
 Her educational foundation includes an MFA from the University of Southern California and a BFA from the School of the Art Institute of Chicago, both of which inform her creative and systems-thinking approach to nonprofit management.

 Ms. Matthews has been selected for prestigious leadership programs such as Annenberg Alchemy, CORO’s Climate Resilience Network, Justice Outside’s Rising Leaders Fellowship, Executive Service Corps Executive Directors Leadership Institute and Leadership Pasadena.
 These experiences have sharpened her ability to lead diverse teams, build inclusive programs, and design long-term strategies for organizational growth and community impact.